 As a songwriter I had not yet written a song that was religious in nature and did not reference any city of historical importance.
 Also, being around Christmas time, I thought I’d write about the reason for the season!
 I did not have much experience writing in the Christian genre but having spent some time singing in the church choir I thought I’d use the structure most hymns have – very repetitious, simple with a memorable melody!

 I recently found the original lyric sheet from the day I wrote the song in 1975!
 The original title was “Bethlehem”.In rewriting the lyric, I changed the title to “We Forget Why” which I felt made more sense.
 The song was about Jesus’ journey, not only about Bethlehem.
 The original lyric 3rd verse sought to basically rhyme the word “Earth” with “birth”.
 I felt that to complete the story from Bethlehem to Jerusalem, the 3rd verse needed to go to where his Earthly life ended hence Gethsemane!
 Full new lyric can be found down below!
+This past March I released an album of songs I had written originally in the decade of the 1970’s and considered putting this song on that album but felt the lyric and genre was too different from the other more “folky/pop” songs so I left it off.

 Then in November, my wife Debbie and I were talking about Christmas type songs and I started singing “We Forget Why” to her acapella.
 She asked me to sing it again, and again!
 She said she had never heard me sing this before in the 44+ years we’ve been married and she loved it!